eksperimental/beam_meta/README.md

 - `ElixirMeta.Release`: all the information related to releases such as published versions, release condidates, latest Elixir version, etc.

-Additionally, there is a sister library called `ElixirMetaData` which contains the udpated data used by this library such as the compatibility tables, and release information.
+Additionally, there is a sister library called `ElixirMetaData` which contains the up-to-date data and one which this library builds on such as the compatibility tables, and release information.

-## Repository
+## Repository and Packages

-This source code is freely available at <https://github.com/eksperimental/elixir_meta_data>
+This source code is freely available at <https://github.com/eksperimental/elixir_meta>

+Packages are regularly updated.
+All published packages can be found on Hex: <https://hex.pm/packages/elixir_meta>

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `elixir_meta` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `elixir_meta` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do